worldoptimizer/HypeClipPath/README.md

 # HypeClipPath
 ![](https://forums.tumult.com/uploads/db2156/original/3X/2/a/2a97365453b5d974fecffc2ca70ff14cf37dcf93.png)
-This extension aims at offering clipPath support for vector shapes, as long as this isn't supported native.
-Waiting for it to be implemented by Tumult, in addition to my urge to rewrite the code base one day, lead to me never uploaded this extension to GitHub.
-As people are actively using it nowadays, and it is beneficial to have a CDN and version control, I uploaded it now to GitHub to keep track of the small bug maintenance bug fixes I apply over time.
-For now, that is all I am planing for this repository, so there is no roadmap or further development planed.
+Waiting for Tumult to implement it and my desire to rewrite the codebase one day led me to never upload this extension to GitHub.
+As interest in the extension grew, I uploaded it now to GitHub to benefit form version control.
+This way I can keep track and maintain bug fixes and offer a CDN.
+That's all folks!
+You can't expect more than that.
+There is no roadmap or future development planned for this repository.

 Content Delivery Network (CDN)
 --